musabbirbaki/csci3055u-project-template/README.md

 [(a, 2), (b, 1), (c, 3)]
 ```

-2. The ability to perform meta-programming such as macros
+##### 2. The ability to perform meta-programming such as macros

-> Since Kotlin has full JAVA support, it inherits JAVA's meta-programming capability.
+Since Kotlin has full JAVA support, it inherits JAVA's meta-programming capability.

-> Example Code:
+*Example Code:*

 ```java
 open class Person(val name: String, var age: Int)